AhmadrezaHK/tournament-organizer/README.md

 to run the project :

-1. put grapql url to src/index.js (line:13)
+  1. put api url to src/index.js (line:13)
   2. yarn start